apache/arrow-adbc/c/driver/postgres/README.md

 ## Building

 Dependencies: libpq itself.
-This can be installed with your favorite package manager.
+This can be installed with your favorite package manager; however, you may need to set the `PKG_CONFIG_PATH` environment variable such that `pkg-config` can find libpq.

 See [CONTRIBUTING.md](../../CONTRIBUTING.md) for details.